lwood7983/streaming-07-custom-project/README.md

 Module 7 - Option 1: Custom Project

 # Overview:
-The purpose of this project is to create a custom streaming project.
-This particular code is taking a  csv file and creating a producer with three queues.
+The purpose of this assignment is to create a custom streaming project.
+This particular code is taking a  csv file and creating a producer with three consumers.
 Each column of the csv will be sent to individual queues.
-You will also be creating 3 consumers.

 # Before you begin
-Before you being running, be sure you have the following installed and running.
+Before you start, be sure you have the following installed and running.
 - pika
 - deque
 - RabbitMQ: